Western African Ebola epidemic: Healthcare settings

-On 17 December 2014, a team at Johns Hopkins University developed a prototype breakaway hazmat suit, and was awarded a grant from the USAID to develop it.
-The prototype has a small, battery-powered cooling pack on the worker's belt.
-"You'll have air blowing out that is room temperature but it's 0% humidity ... the Ebola worker is going to feel cold and will be able to function inside the suit without having to change the suit so frequently", said one source.
-In March, Google developed a tablet that could be cleaned with chlorine; it is charged wirelessly and can transmit information to servers outside the working area.

-The WHO recommends the use of 2 pairs of gloves, with the outer pair worn over the gown.
-Using 2 pairs may reduce the risk of sharp injuries; however, there is no evidence that using more than the recommended will give additional protection.
-WHO also recommends the use of a coverall, which is generally appraised in terms of its resistance to non-enveloped DNA virus.
-When a gown (or coverall) is worn, it should continue beyond the shoe covers.
-According to guidelines released by the CDC in August 2015, updates were put in place to improve the PAPR doffing method to make the steps easier, and affirm the importance of cleaning the floor where doffing has been done.
-Additionally, a designated doffing assistant was recommended to help in this process.
-The order in which boot covers are removed, by these guidelines, indicates their removal after the coverall or gown.
-Finally, a trained observer is to read to the healthcare worker each step in donning and doffing, but must not physically assist therein.

-Healthcare workers

-In the hardest hit areas there have historically been only one or two doctors available to treat 100,000 people, and these doctors are heavily concentrated in urban areas.
+In the hardest hit areas there have historically been only one or two doctors available to treat 100,000 people and these doctors are heavily concentrated in urban areas.
 Ebola patients' healthcare providers, as well as family and friends, are at highest risk of getting infected because they are more likely to come in direct contact with their blood or body fluids.
-In some places affected by the outbreak, care may have been provided in clinics with limited resources, and workers could be in these areas for several hours with a number of Ebola infected patients.
+In some places affected by the outbreak, care may have been provided in clinics with limited resources, and workers could be in these areas for several hours with many Ebola-infected patients.
 According to the WHO, the high proportion of infected medical staff could be explained by a lack of adequate manpower to manage such a large outbreak, shortages of protective equipment or improper use of what was available, and "the compassion that causes medical staff to work in isolation wards far beyond the number of hours recommended as safe".

-In August 2014, healthcare workers represented nearly 10 per cent of cases and fatalities—significantly impairing the capacity to respond to an outbreak in an area already facing severe shortages.
+In August 2014, healthcare workers represented nearly 10 percent of cases and fatalities—significantly impairing the capacity to respond to an outbreak in an area already facing severe shortages.
 By 1 July 2015, the WHO reported that a total of 874 health workers had been infected, of which 509 had died.